fsharp/fsharp/README.md

 ### Package feeds

-A feed of nuget packages from builds is available from AppVeyor using the NuGet feed: https://ci.appveyor.com/nuget/fsgit-fsharp
+A feed of NuGet packages from builds is available from AppVeyor using the NuGet feed: https://ci.appveyor.com/nuget/fsgit-fsharp

 If using Paket, add the source at the top of `paket.dependencies`.